nosarthur/nosarthur.github.io/_drafts/vim-productivity.md

 `:term`| create a terminal buffer (requires vim 8.1) `:h <keywords>` | get help on <keywords>, for example, `:h navigation`

+To manage vim plugins, I use [vim-plug](https://github.com/junegunn/vim-plug).
+It is a newer tool than vundle and pathogen.

+in `.vimrc` .

+`:PlugInstall`

+This automated plugin installation is similar to vundle, but vim-plug allows finer control on the installation and plugin loading.

 ## bash

-By default, the bash input mode is Emacs
+By default, the bash input mode is Emacs.
+So in order to modify the current command using vim

 `ctrl+x ctrl+e`